jtstriker3/Joe.Map.EntityFramework/README.md

 IDbViewContext implementation for EntityFramework

-To Use bidirectional mapping with Joe.Map simply inherit from 'Joe.MapBack.MapBackDbContext' instead of DbContext
+To Use bidirectional mapping with Joe.Map simply inherit from `Joe.MapBack.MapBackDbContext` instead of DbContext